Admiring the view

 Day 2

 Allocation of the horses followed by an introductory ride from Nocito.
 The trail uses mule paths to travel to San Urbez and the Pardina Bail.
 Rider's climb to the crests of the Sierra d’Aineto as far as the uninhabited villages of Abellada and Azpe.
-Accommodation back at the guesthouse.
-Today's ride will be approximately 5-6 hours.
+If the weather is warm the group stop for lunch close to a mountain stream with natural pools.
+Weather permitting, riders can take a refreshing dip before heading back to the hostel.
+(5h30 riding)

 Day 3